g-depaola/mcserv/README.md

 4. Execute the script: ```./initial_setup.sh```
 5. Stop the server with the "stop" command and execute the script: ```./update_server_properties``` to change the server properties from defaults.
 Running the command with no arguments displays the usage information.
 6. Kick back and relax B)

+Run ```./start_server.sh``` to start the server manually.
+This script can be modified to change the memory allocation for the server.